httpwg/http-extensions/draft-ietf-httpbis-priority.md

 PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent from the stream that carries the response.
-This means they can be used to signal the initial priority of a response instead of the Priority header; or to reprioritize a response or a push stream.
+This means they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open.
 Furthermore, HTTP/3 offers no guaranteed ordering across streams, which